23f2005144/comment-category-classification/README.md

 **Missing Value Strategy**

-The race, religion, and gender columns each contained approximately **73% missing values**.
+The `race`, `religion`, and `gender` columns each contained approximately **73% missing values**.
 Three approaches were considered:

 * Dropping rows — not viable at 73% missingness without severe data loss
 * Imputing from existing categories — would introduce distributional bias since the true distribution of missing entries was unknown
 * Creating a separate **"Missing"** category — selected, as it preserves the absence of demographic information as a signal in itself

-The single missing value in the comment column was dropped safely.
+The single missing value in the `comment` column was dropped safely.

-The post_id column was investigated separately — comments within the same thread still had different labels, meaning thread identity carried no predictive signal and the column was dropped.
+The `post_id` column was investigated separately — comments within the same thread still had different labels, meaning thread identity carried no predictive signal and the column was dropped.

 ### Class Imbalance

-The dataset showed substantial imbalance across categories, motivating:
+The dataset exhibited approximately a **21:1 imbalance ratio** between the majority and minority classes, creating significant challenges for minority-class recall and stable Macro F1 optimisation.

+This imbalance motivated:

 * Macro F1 as the primary evaluation metric
 * Class-weight-aware optimisation
 * Precision-Recall analysis instead of ROC-based evaluation

-Standard remedies such as oversampling and undersampling were considered but rejected: undersampling would cause significant information loss at 198K rows, while oversampling risked introducing duplicate samples and inflating training data artificially.
-Class weight penalisation was used instead.
+Standard remedies such as oversampling and undersampling were considered but rejected: undersampling would cause significant information loss at 198K rows, while oversampling risked introducing duplicate samples and artificially inflating the training distribution.
+Class-weight penalisation was used instead.

 ### Linguistic Patterns by Class